hax4dazy/Youtube-PY/README.md

 # Usage
 This uses a modified build of youtube-dl called [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading.
 This fork has faster download speeds so that's why its used.

+This program also assumes that ffmpeg is installed and on path